Components of Motherboard and Their Functions

 Nowadays, almost all the electronic components, such as CPU, RAM, expansion slots, heat sink/fan assembly, BIOS chip, etc. have integrated onto the motherboard of all personal computers (PCs).
 It also holds the expansion bus, Input/Output (I/O) interface, drive controllers, and system memory.

-In this tutorial, we will understand different components of a computer motherboard, what they do, and where they are located on the motherboard of a computer.
+In this tutorial, you will learn about the different components of a computer motherboard, what they do, and where they are located on the motherboard of a computer.

 Hardware Components of Computer Motherboard with Functions

-A typical computer motherboard contains the following electronic components or parts that are as:
+A typical modern computer motherboard contains the following electronic components or parts:

 • Chipsets